Driving licence info

 • Modern & safe training

-• Ideal for everyday life, family cars & work
+• Ideal for everyday life, family car & work

 Requirements

-• At least 10 driving lessons in a manual car
+• At least 10 lessons in a manual car

-• Entry via driving school & driving licence authority
+• Entry via the driving school & licensing authority

-The TÜV exam takes place exclusively in an automatic car.
+The TÜV exam is taken exclusively in an automatic.

 What is B196?

-Ride a 125cc with your normal Class B licence – without a TÜV exam.
-Just a short training at the driving school and then you get the entry.
+Ride a 125cc with your regular Class B licence – without a TÜV exam.
+Just a short course at the driving school and you get the endorsement.

 Requirements for B196